syncfusion-content/blazor-docs/blazor/multicolumn-combobox/selection.md

 Bind the pre-selected value to the component using the [@bind-Index](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html#Syncfusion_Blazor_MultiColumnComboBox_SfMultiColumnComboBox_2_Value) attribute.
 It binds the respective value present in the specified index position of the datasource.

-N> It will be dependent on the [SortOrder]() type.
-It will bind the value to the component with the sorted data if the corresponding property is defined.

 The following sample shows how to bind the index on the initial rendering.

 {% highlight cshtml %}